zx9w/substrate/.maintain/chaostest/README.md

 ## `chaostest spawn`

 Spawn a testnet based on your local k8s configuration.
-Could be either a dev node, a two node alicebob chain, a customized chain with various validators/fullnodes
+Could be either a dev node, a two node alicebob chain or a customized chain with various validators/fullnodes.

 ```
 USAGE